gautemo/Gaute-Meek-Olsen/src/dev-blog/ci-cd-to-aws-with-github-actions.md

 tags: [AWS, Kotlin, GitHub]
 coverImgExtension: png
 series: Twitter bot with Kotlin in AWS
+description: How to automatically deploy to AWS from your GitHub repository.
 ---

 This article is part of the **Twitter bot with Kotlin in AWS series** showing how [I created a Twitter bot for Vue 3 updates](/dev-blog/twitter-bot-vue-3-updates.html).
 But this article works as an independent article on how to automatically deploy to AWS from your GitHub repository.